Why dieting doesn’t work

 Why body size doesn’t equate to health

 What messages is that child getting?
 You and your body are not to be trusted.
 You are not worthy.
 You must change.
 Your sibling has “willpower” and you do not.
 This can lead to that child sneaking food, binge eating, restrictive eating, and ultimately a lifelong struggle with weight and self-worth.
-For a child whose genetics predispose them to being in a larger body, we are telling them to fight their genes.
-To fight their body.
+For a child whose genetics predispose them to being in a larger body, we are telling them to fight their genes and their body.
 Ultimately, this leads to weight cycling, a dysregulated metabolism, and long-term weight gain.

 How our bodies work with scarcity